8 Reasons You Need to Backup Office 365

 Using the “off the shelf” data restore features within Office 365 means that when you restore older files from a SharePoint backup, the restore is targeted at the same URL and will overwrite whatever data currently exists in the site collection.
 Even worse: there is no rollback option.
 Make sure that the backup solution you select offers you the ability to restore data without overwriting existing files or site collections targeted at the same URL.

-E-ZU Cloud to Cloud Backup for Microsoft 365
+E-ZU Cloud to Cloud Backup Service

 It’s fully managed by our Microsoft experts and safeguards your data from end-user deletion and evolving threats like Ransomware (thanks to flexible recovery from a secondary cloud site that’s hosted in a highly secure UK-based data centre).